Marti Belle: National Wrestling Alliance (2019–2020; 2021)

 On May 12, 2019, Belle returned to ROH where she unsuccessfully challenged Allysin Kay for the NWA World Women's Championship.
 With National Wrestling Alliance (NWA) producing their weekly internet program, Belle made her debut on the October 22 of episode NWA Power, where she was victorious over Crystal Rose.
 On the November 5 episode of NWA Power, Belle, who felt disrespected by Kay for saying she isn't ready for the championship, aligned herself with Thunder Rosa by attacking Kay, turning heel in the process.
 On November 17, 2020, Belle announced her departure from NWA.
 In August 2021, NWA announced the return of Belle alongside Allysin Kay, going by the team name The Hex, to participate at NWA EmPowerrr, on August 28, in a tournament to crown the new NWA World Women's Tag Team Champions.
 At the event, The Hex defeated Red Velvet and KiLynn King in a tournament final to win the revived titles.

+Ring of Honor (2021)

+During year 2021 Marti Belle made her Ring of Honor (ROH) debut and entered the Inaugural ROH Women's World Championship tournament but lost to Trish Adora in the first round via submission.

-Return to Impact Wrestling (2023–present)
+Return to Total Nonstop Action Wrestling (2023)

 On January 20, 2023, Belle alongside Allysin Kay, returned to Impact Wrestling accompanied by Father James Mitchell attacking Rosemary, Jessicka and Taya Valkyrie.
-At No Surrender, The Hex was unsuccessfully at winning the Impact Knockouts World Tag Team Championship from the The Death Dollz.
+At No Surrender, The Hex was unsuccessful at winning the Impact Knockouts World Tag Team Championship from The Death Dollz.

+Return to Ring of Honor (2023–present)

+On October 14, 2023, Belle returned to Ring of Honor in a losing match against Mercedes Martinez.
+On April 18, 2024, she lost to Lady Frost.